 PATTERNS THAT COULD BE USED WITH SHIRTING FABRIC

 We also have a few other patterns that are not shirts but we think would work really well with any of the shirting fabrics that are mentioned above.
-Take a look at the Clochette, Joy, Cielo or Scout Tee and for some further inspiration we have also put together a pinterest board.
+Take a look at the Clochette, Joy, or Cielo and for some further inspiration we have also put together a pinterest board.

 Should you need any notions to help with sewing your shirt, you may find the following useful: